Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical applications

 \subsubsection{Acidity Data}

-In Figures \ref{acidity_plots_A}, \ref{acidity_plots_B}, and \ref{acidity_plots_C}, the left plot display the discrepancy plots $d_{n}^k: = d_{n}^k(\tilde{f},\hat{g}_{\boldsymbol{\gamma}}^k)$, introduced in Section \ref{section23}, and defined in \eqref{eq:6}, for BP, DPM, and MFM, respectively.
-The plots reveal that a GMM summary, with three components, $k = 3$, provides a reasonable approximation for the predictive posterior distribution $\tilde{f}$, defined in \ref{section21}, for all evaluated models, since the average value of the discrepancy function $\bar{d}_{n}^k: = \bar{d}_{n}^k(\tilde{f},\hat{g}_{\boldsymbol{\gamma}}^k)$, in \eqref{approx}, is close to zero.
+Figure \ref{acidity1} displays the results of the proposed method applied to the acidity data under BP, DPM, and MFM.
+In Figure \ref{acidity1}, plot (a), (b), and (c), the left plot displays the discrepancy plots $d_{n}^k$, introduced in Section \ref{section23}, and defined in \eqref{eq:6}.
+The plots reveal that a GMM summary, with three components, $k = 3$, provides a reasonable approximation for the predictive posterior distribution $\tilde{f}$, defined in \ref{section21}, for all evaluated models, since the average value of the discrepancy function $\bar{d}_{n}^k$, in \eqref{approx}, is close to zero.
 However, for the BP model, there's an increase in uncertainty for this approximation.
-The central and right plots of Figures \ref{acidity_plots_A}, \ref{acidity_plots_B}, and \ref{acidity_plots_C} display the acidity data with the expected posterior density under different models (black-dashed line).
-The plots also present the GMM summary, with $K^* = 3$, and $K^* = 4$, estimates (blue dot-dashed line), on the center and right plots, respectively.
+The central and right plots of Figures \ref{acidity1}, (a), (b), and (c) display the acidity data with the expected posterior density for the different models (black-dashed line).
+The plots also show summary estimates with $K^* = 3$ and $K^* = 4$, (blue dot-dashed line), on the center and right plots, respectively.
 The gray ribbon is the 95\% credible interval of the posterior summary, where the red line indicates the posterior predictive average.
-Furthermore, we display cluster allocation summaries based on conditional (first line), defined in Section \ref{section41}, and k-means (second line), defined in Section \ref{section42}.
-We also show the uncertainty on the cluster allocation for the conditional and k-means loss defined in \eqref{Uncert_cond} and \eqref{Uncert_kmeans}, respectively.
+Additionally, we display cluster allocation summaries based on the conditional (row 1), defined in Section \ref{section51}, and k-means (row 2), defined in Section \ref{section42}.
+We also display the uncertainty on the cluster allocation for the conditional and k-means loss defined in \eqref{Uncert_cond} and \eqref{Uncert_kmeans}, respectively.

-In Figure \ref{examp_post_comp} (a), the posterior distributions of the number of clusters under the BP, DPM, and MFM models are shown.
+In Figure \ref{post_acidity_enzyme} (a), the posterior distributions of the number of clusters under the BP, DPM, and MFM models are shown.
+The posterior distribution under the BP model concentrates around 13 components, around five components under the DPM model, and around three components under the MFM model.